craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 Creation:
 	- 1 Watch spent at 16+ Alchemy or Herbalism
 	- Tools with *CONTAIN*, *CHEMISTRY* - *CONTAIN* Tool is consumed
-	- 1x "Healing Materials" -> 1x Vial of Antitoxin
+	- 1x "Healing Substance" -> 1x Vial of Antitoxin

 INJEST: You consume the contents of the vial.
 You resolve all stacks of the 'Poisoned' [[Ailment]].